blurrybrained/MHOHelicarrier/README.md

 #### Steam Deck-specific Instructions

+##### Patching the client
 The client needs to be patched before it can connect to our server.

+* @TobiX made an easier tool to do this https://tobix.github.io/mh-linux-patch/

-Download GHex from the Discovery store in Desktop Mode on the Steam Deck.
-Find
-MarvelHeroesOmega.exe in your Marvel Heroes installation (`UnrealEngine3/Binaries/Win64`), make a backup copy, and open the original with GHex.
+Or you can do it by download GHex from the Discovery store in Desktop Mode on the Steam Deck.
+Find MarvelHeroesOmega.exe in your Marvel Heroes installation (`UnrealEngine3/Binaries/Win64`), make a backup copy, and open the original with GHex.
 In the menu for GHex, select "Jump to Byte" (or CTRL-J) and enter `0x19B317E` and change `75` to `EB`.
 Select "Save As" and overwrite MarvelHeroesOmega.exe.